atg-abhishek/actionable-ai-ethics/_build/html/_sources/algorithmic_content_moderation.md

 The Global Internet Forum for Counter-Terrorism is a cross-company group that helps to share information across some of the major tech providers to combat illegal online hate speech.
 They regularly share information with each other to help increase the efficacy of their content moderation efforts.

-> As the amount of user-generated content (UGC) goes up in volume, the ability to effectively utilize community and human moderation is diminished and we have to rely on automated content moderation.
+> As the amount of user-generated content (UGC) goes up in volume, the ability to effectively utilize community and human moderation is diminished and we have to rely on automated and commercial content moderation.

 ````{panels}